 Mercedes or Ferrari seen as favourites to take the win

-Many race fans will already be of odds for bets such as who’s the top tip for pole.
+Many race fans will already be aware of odds for bets such as who’s the top tip for pole.
 You can check various online gambling sites in Austria to see what variations there may be.
-If Ferrari get some form together, look out for Charles Leclerc.
-22bet sportsbook is giving him odds of 4.0.
+If Ferrari get some form together, look out for Charles Leclerc – 22bet sportsbook are giving him odds of 4.0.
 Austria is one of his favorite tracks and he has taken pole position in both GP3 and F2 here.
 After regaining confidence in France, could he secure a second career pole in Austria?
-Bottas 5.0 and Hamilton 2.8 of Mercedes are at level pegging for pole positions at the Red Bull Ring with two each.
-Bottas has arguably the more impressive qualifying record here.
-He started on the front row for Williams in 2014, missing out on his first pole by a mere 0.087s.
+Bottas 5.0 and Hamilton 2.8 of Mercedes are at level pegging for pole positions at the Red Bull Ring with two each, but Bottas has arguably the more impressive qualifying record here.
+He also started on the front row for Williams in 2014, missing out on his first pole by a mere 0.087s.

 Austrian Grand Prix special bets – what’s on offer?

-These two questions aside, Austrian Grand Prix 2020 special bets also look at other events that can influence the outcome of the race.
-22bet sportsbook is offering various wagers.
+These two questions aside, Austrian Grand Prix 2020 special bets also look at other events that may influence the outcome of the race.
+22bet sportsbook will give you various wagers.
 What are the chances of drivers retiring from the race?
-You can have, for example, Latifi (Williams) or Ocon (Renault) at 11.0, Vettel and Leclerc (Ferrari) at 23.0, or no one to retire at 13.0.
-And for the first team to have a driver retire, Williams, Renault and Haas 6.5 are considered most likely.
+You can have, amongst others, Latifi (Williams) or Ocon (Renault) at 11.0, Vettel and Leclerc (Ferrari) at 23.0, or no one to retire at 13.0.
+And for the first team to have a driver retire, Williams, Renault and Haas at 6.5 are considered most likely.
 Mercedes 15.0 are deemed unlikely to suffer such problems.